 Itemize box: Checking this box indicates that this loan will be itemized on Schedule E. The automatic default is to itemize.
 Your committee is required to itemize all loans from financial institutions, regardless of the amount.
-Additionally, your committee must itemize loans exceeding \$50 from one person that your committee accepted during the reporting period.
-If your committee accepted two or more loans from the same person, the total of which exceeds \$50, enter each loan separately.
+Additionally, you must itemize loans exceeding \$50 from one person that you accepted during the reporting period.
+If you accepted two or more loans from the same person, the total of which exceeds \$50, enter each loan separately.